darrenburns/posting/README.md

 #### Environment specific config

-Since all Posting configuration options can also be specified as environment variables, we can put environment specific config inside `.env` files.
+Since all Posting configuration options can also be specified as environment variables, we can also put environment specific config inside `.env` files.
 There's a dedicated "Configuration" section in this document which covers this in more detail.

 For example, if you wanted to use a light theme in the prod environment (as a subtle reminder that you're in production!), you could set the environment variable `POSTING_THEME=solarized-light` inside the `prod.env` file.